The Heart of New England - Subscribe Today - It's Free!

 New Hampshire Preservation Alliance

 Do you have an old barn?
-It's lasted this long...make sure you know how to
+It's lasted this long ... make sure you know how to

 preserve it for many generations to come.
 Winter can be rough on old

 1. Inclement weather is the best time to inspect your barn for leaks.
-Moisture
+Moisture is

-when warm weather returns in the spring.
+weather returns in the spring.

 2. Maintain good ventilation inside the barn by opening louvers in attic vents